ikanisa/abareyo/docs/supabase/phase0-snapshot.md

 4. (Done Oct 18 2025) Prisma schema re-introspected from production (`npx prisma db pull`) so backend models follow the Supabase-owned snake_case tables.
 5. Move secrets out of `.env.production`, rotate Supabase/VerceI keys, and update Vault entries per `docs/supabase/secret-rotation-plan.md`.
 6. Upgrade Supabase tier (Free → Pro) ahead of Phase 1 so cron/pooling/PITR are available; coordinate billing approval.
-7. Update `supabase/config.toml` and repository env files to the correct project ref once stakeholders verify the production project ID (still pointing at `bduokvxvnscoknwamfle` locally).
+7. Pull a fresh publishable key from Supabase and populate `.env`/Vercel once the rotation window is approved.
-8. Once Supabase CLI pooler access stabilises, run `supabase migration up --linked --include-all` to record `20251112120000_drop_membership_camel.sql` in the migration history (SQL already executed manually).
+8. Complete Supabase migration reconciliation: `20251112_cleanup_camelcase` is applied locally/remotely; remote history manually repaired for `20251112120000_drop_membership_camel`.
+Re-run `supabase migration list` after every deploy to keep parity.

 Phase 0 is considered complete once the pending migration is deployed, the ERD is captured, secrets are staged for rotation, and the team agrees on the canonical schema plan.